jakebills1/js-koans/notes.md

   * all tests whether all items in array pass condition
   * range can generate an array, it takes three args: start stop and step.
 1st and 3rd args are optional
   * chain and value is used to run multiple hof's
+* About Inheritance
+  * objects inherit properties and methods from their base methods
+* applications
+  * problems can be solved imperatively or functionally